mtlucas/windows_utensils/README.md

 Notes:  Delayed resource can't be applied without a server restart.

 ##Last Fix/Update
+v 0.0.6 :
+ - Add service_startup resource to allow for changing only the startup of a windows service - this requires the service to exist already

 v 0.0.5 :
  - Add system_rdp, system_uac, network_firewall, network_ipv6, network_teredo resources and now check to make sure correct OS and version